vdemichev/DiaNN/README.md

 **Interactive heatmaps**.
 All expression and activity heatmaps (Differential, PCA, Pathway Analysis) share a common interactive toolbar:

 * **Search**: add any entity or gene set by name (autocomplete with already-displayed items indicated).
-* **Cluster Rows / Columns**: hierarchical clustering (Euclidean distance, average linkage).
+* **Cluster Rows / Columns**: Euclidean average-linkage clustering through 200 items in that dimension; larger dimensions use deterministic greedy nearest-neighbour ordering.
 * **Annotation rows**: select which factor and continuous metadata columns from the experiment design are displayed as colour-bar rows above the heatmap (characteristic columns are excluded &ndash; see the column type classification note under Experiment Design).
 * **Reset**: return to the default selection and ordering.
 * **Click-through**: click any row to open the Entity Detail overlay.
 In GSEA activity heatmaps, clicking a row shows the per-gene expression heatmap for that gene set.

 All heatmaps respect the column order from the Experiment Design tab.

 **Methods text**.
-After each analysis, a reproducible methods text is generated describing the complete workflow, including the report file, applied filters, quantification column, log2 transformation, normalisation, imputation, statistical test, multiple-testing correction, and all parameter values.
+Each built-in result receives a reproducible methods text describing the complete workflow, including the report file, applied filters, quantification column, log2 transformation, normalisation, imputation, statistical test, multiple-testing correction, and all parameter values.
 For multi-step workflows (e.g. PCA followed by Pathway Analysis), the text chains all steps into a single narrative.
-A Copy button places this text on the clipboard.
+Output from edited notebook JavaScript instead receives an explicit custom-code warning: automatic built-in prose cannot describe arbitrary edits, and the exact saved script is the reproducibility record.
+Exported HTML does not include that script, so it must be saved separately.
+A Copy button places the visible methods text on the clipboard.

 **JavaScript notebook**.
-For each analysis, DIA-NN generates a self-contained JavaScript script that reproduces the analysis step by step.
-The code can be viewed, edited, and re-executed within a sandboxed environment (30-second execution time limit) directly in the Report Window.
+DIA-NN automatically generates notebook programs for built-in Differential Abundance, ANOVA, PCA, correlation, condition CAMERA, z-score pairwise, and z-score ANOVA results; the registered generator also provides the result-ranked heatmap route used by headless `codegen heatmap`.
+These eight routes use captured finalized operation inputs and call the same complete shared operation through the app-provided `AnalysisEngine` and numerical-kernel environment.
+A generated program is editable but is not standalone.
+Unchanged code returns the complete shared operation for the captured configuration; edited code produces a custom result whose exact executed script is authoritative.
+Programs can be viewed, edited, and re-executed within the Report Window's sandbox (30-second execution time limit).
+Exported HTML omits the executed script, which must be saved separately.

 **Export HTML**.
 The **Export HTML** button (in the sub-tab bar) saves all completed analysis sub-tabs as a single self-contained HTML file.
 The exported report includes interactive SVG charts with hover tooltips, per-figure dimension controls for resizing and re-rendering plots, per-figure SVG download buttons, result tables (with TSV export), summary statistics, and methods text.
 The report is fully self-contained (no external dependencies) and can be opened in any web browser or printed to PDF.